 To some extent, this hasn’t changed.
 True, agencies focused on health are using modern tactics to spread the word about the industry.
 An ever-changing audience, however, requires understanding the desired health consumer experience.
 This includes using content marketing, social media and digital marketing in their marketing strategy.
-But the heart of any campaign remains the search for brand messages which deliver effective brand positioning to communicate the desired consumer experience.
-What words will drive consumers to action?
+But the heart of any healthcare branding campaign remains the search for brand messages which deliver effective brand positioning to communicate the desired consumer experience.
+What words will drive healthcare consumers to action?

 This is especially important for topics related to healthcare, because the stakes are high.
-Effective advertising and marketing can help improve a person’s quality of life.
+Strategic, effective advertising and marketing can help improve a person’s quality of life.
 If it convinces someone to take action, like a woman getting her first mammogram, an advertising campaign or healthcare branding statement can even save lives.

-LAVIDGE has commissioned a survey of consumers throughout the Southwest in order to take some of the conjecture out of messaging.
-Rather than guessing what will appeal to consumers, we asked them.
+LAVIDGE has commissioned a survey of consumers throughout the Southwest to take some of the conjecture out of health marketing messaging.
+Rather than guessing what will appeal to healthcare consumers, we asked them.
 The results, as shown in the chart above, are telling.